Balance Druid Raid DPS Guide

 - Heart of the Wild – For most situations this is the best pick, since it’s a nice Int boost at all times.
 Overall it’s a bigger DPS add than the others and can be used for emergency heals.
 The 6 min CD makes Nature’s Vigil (90 second CD) worth considering.

-- Nature’s Vigil - Increases overall damage & Healing by a bit (10%.)
+- Nature’s Vigil – Buffed in 5.4, NV now Increases overall damage & Healing by a bit (12%, up from 10%.)
 Your single target damage will add some healing to your allies.
 Damage buff and the cooldown were both cut in half in 5.2, so the CD is now 90 seconds compared to Heart of the Wild‘s 6 minutes.
 If you’re good at managing your cooldowns then this will be a good pick.

 These are taken with the idea that your main purpose is damage, not healing.
 None are required.
 Use them depending on your needs of the situation.
 As with the Talents, your glyphs can be changed anytime, with one Tome of the Clear Mind per glyph.